GeoscienceAustralia/fc/README.rst

 Setup on VDI
 ~~~~~~~~~~~~

-The first time you try to use raijin PBScommands from VDI, you will need
+The first time you try to use raijin PBS commands from VDI, you will need
 to run::

     $ remote-hpc-cmd init